anand-chauhan/news-sentiment-app/README.md

-# News Summarization and Text-to-Speech Application
+# News Summarisation and Text-to-Speech Application

 ## Project Overview
 This project is a web-based application that extracts news articles related to a given company, performs sentiment analysis, conducts a comparative analysis, and generates a text-to-speech (TTS) output in Hindi.
 Users can input a company name and receive a structured sentiment report along with an audio summary.

 ## Features
 - **News Extraction:** Extracts and displays titles, summaries, and metadata from at least 10 unique news articles.
-- **Sentiment Analysis:** Categorizes each article as Positive, Negative, or Neutral.
+- **Sentiment Analysis:** Categorises each article as Positive, Negative, or Neutral.
 - **Comparative Analysis:** Highlights differences in news coverage across multiple articles.
-- **Text-to-Speech (TTS):** Converts the summarized content into Hindi speech.
+- **Text-to-Speech (TTS):** Converts the summarised content into Hindi speech.
 - **User Interface:** Built using Streamlit for easy interaction.
 - **API Development:** Frontend and backend communication via Flask APIs.
 - **Deployment:** Hosted on Hugging Face Spaces for public access.